Yes. Lamprey and hagfish are both jawless fishes. They are the only living members of the taxonomical class Agnatha (Greek for “no jaws”).

 Signs of infection in wildlife, like in humans, can range from no symptoms to severe symptoms of neurologic illness.

-We are certain that the Earth's climate is changing because of the trends that we see in the instrumented climate record and the changes that have been observed in physical and biological systems.
-The instrumental record of climate change is der
+The scientific community is certain that the Earth's climate is changing because of the trends that we see in the instrumented climate record and the changes that have been observed in physical and biological systems.
+The instrumental record

 - next ›